-Galveston anglers can look forward to catching: redfish, flounder, speckled trout, amberjack, catfish, cobia, croaker, blacktip shark, black drum, alligator gar, mullet, bull shark, pompano, red or vermillion snapper, and king mackerel.
+Galveston anglers can look forward to catching: redfish, flounder, speckled trout, amberjack, catfish, cobia, croaker, blacktip shark, black drum, alligator gar, mullet, bull shark, pompano, red or vermillion snapper, king mackerel, and more.

 How is the Fishing in Galveston?

-Check out the Texas Parks & Wildlife weekly fishing report to see what’s being caught in East Galveston Bay, West Galveston Bay & over the San Luis Pass, towards Freeport & Surfside.
+Check out the Texas Parks & Wildlife weekly fishing report to see what’s being caught on the beach, in East Galveston Bay, West Galveston Bay and over the San Luis Pass, towards Freeport & Surfside.

 Where Can I Fish in Galveston?